 Leave a comment before you go.

 I do read each and every one, and always try to respond.

 Finally, take the time to visit some of the other bloggers in the link-up.
 Reading, posting, and sharing is what makes the link-up successful, and ultimately brings more traffic to your blog.

 All of these shots were taken between Itaewon Subway Station, Line 6, and my apartment in Haebangcheon (about a 25-minute walk).
 I came out of exit 2 and walked straight.
-I think shot shows perfectly how no space is ever wasted.
+I think each shot shows perfectly how no space is ever wasted.

 I boogied across the street as soon as the light changed.
 (Hint: never dawdle when you’re crossing the street.
 Korean drivers jump lights whenever they can.).
 I turned left and headed down towards my hood.
-This cute patch fronting a favorite cafe was impossible to miss or resist.
+This cute patch fronting a favourite cafe was impossible to miss or resist.
 I think those are blue hydrangeas peeking out.
 Correct me if I’m wrong.

-I took the elevator and the overpass and headed straight up the road into my neighborhood.
+I took the elevator and the overpass and headed straight up the road into my neighbourhood.
 When you cross, take the elevator back down to street level and walk straight.
 You’ll end up on a narrowish back road which is a pleasant and stress-free stroll to my place.
 Take the main road only if you are a kamikaze warrior with a death wish.
 This little rainbow patch is hidden among some azalea bushes in front of a nondescript apartment building.

 Just a few steps from my apartment we have a beautiful orange-red tree losing its blossoms in an April blossom shower; so pretty!

 I would love to show you more, but trying to type with a bandaged finger is not easy.
 I hope you enjoyed this tour of Seoul’s urban gardens.
 Let us know in the comments.

 You can browse the Travel Photo Thursday archives here.